cvara/rxdb-hooks/README.md

 # rxdb-hooks

-A set of simple hooks for integrating a React application with RxDB.
+A set of really simple hooks for integrating a React application with RxDB.

+Nothing fancy, just conveniently handles some common issues & use cases such as:

+- pagination
+- maintaining useful state information (i.e. data fetching or data exhaustion during pagination)
+- unsubscribing to queries on component unmount

 ## Table of Contents